PerchunPak/mcph/README.md

 Minecraft plugin helper, updates and checks versions of all plugins on a server!

+# Project in developing!
+Please do not use it!

+At now implemented only output of plugins names.

 ## Features

 - Nice and powerful [documentation](https://mc-plugin-helper.readthedocs.io/en/latest/)!